Alfa Romeo Stelvio Estate

 There are 8 cameras surrounding the car, providing 360 degrees of visibility, as well as 12 ultrasonic sensors for detecting incoming objects and a forward-facing radar which can see clearly through rain, fog and dust.
 This provides information in real-time to help the car to avoid any potential accidents through emergency braking and lane-keeping assistance.
 This data is then used to improve the software and make the car better at predicting a potential collision.

 With the release of the Audi e-tron, Jaguar i-pace and the Mercedes EQC, the Tesla Model X is no longer the only electric SUV on the market.
 Where the Model X SUV falls short in comparison is in interior quality.
 This is, of course, something which the luxury car manufacturers have been refining for years...

 But if you want a new car which scores highly on practicality with some futuristic styling and the most up-to-date battery technology on an electric vehicle, the Tesla Model X is a great choice.

-View the available trims for the Tesla Model X Hatchback starting from per month
+View the available trims for the Tesla Model X starting from £988.98 per month

 From £281.82 Per Month